-Research by the National Speakers’ Association shows that becoming more facilitative (i.e. more helpful or providing assistance) is the single most important change a speaker can make to be more effective.
+Research by the National Speakers’ Association shows that becoming more facilitative (i.e. more helpful or providing assistance) is the single most important change a speaker or presenter can make to be more effective.
 Here you will also find three powerful presenter tips to use before, during, and after presentations.

 - Do not rely on a vague and dull purpose statement such as to “educate” or “inform”.
 With instant, worldwide online access, there are far more effective ways to become informed and learn new material than to attend a live presentation.
 Presentations are normally intended to shape and guide behavior.
 WHICH behaviors and WHAT decisions need to be made that will affect or impact your material?